JVital2013/goestools-win/README.md

 Once you have a dish, amplifier, and SDR set up, Download the lastest build from [releases](https://github.com/JVital2013/goestools-win/releases).
 Then, extract the zip and start goesrecv, followed by goesproc.

 ### System Requirements
-- Windows Vista or newer, 64-bit (Windows 10 or newer recommended).
+- Windows Vista or newer (Windows 10 or newer recommended).
-- Microsoft Visual C++ Redistributable 64-bit.
+- Microsoft Visual C++ Redistributable.
 You probably have it already, but if not you can get it [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
 The 2022 redistributable is recommended, but it will run with the 2019 version as well.
 - An RTL-SDR or AirSpy SDR with driver installed
 - Proper dish and amplifier for LRIT/HRIT reception